1. Home

 Kentaro Fujiwara

-Our actions for the environment are based on the idea of banbutsu shisei* the phrase from which our company name “Shiseido” originates.
-We are working to develop technologies and business models that can reduce environmental impact and realize a circular economy.
-To do so, we are taking the following three strategic actions throughout the entire value chain: “Reducing our environmental footprint”, “Developing sustainable products, and “Promoting sustainable and responsible procurement”.
+Our actions for the environment are based on the idea of banbutsu shisei*, the phrase from which our company name Shiseido originates.
+We are working to develop technologies and business models that can reduce environmental footprint and contribute to realize a circular economy.
+To do so, we are taking the following three strategic actions: “Reducing our environmental footprint,” “Developing sustainable products,” which we work on together with various stakeholders throughout the entire value chain and “Promoting sustainable and responsible procurement” with consideration of the environment and human rights.

-1. *From a phase in Chinese Yi Jing, the Book of Changes from the Four Books and Five Classics of Confucianism, “Praise the virtues of the Earth, which nurtures new life and brings forth significant values.”
+• *From a phrase in Chinese Yi Jing, the Book of Changes from the Four Books and Five Classics of Confucianism, “Praise the virtues of the Earth, which nurtures new life and brings forth significant values.”

 At Shiseido, we are committed to creating a sustainable world and enhancing people’s sense of happiness and fulfillment through value creation, as we have done since our founding.
-To select social and environmental issues to be addressed through our business, we compiled a list of sustainability issues based on interviews, surveys, and discussions with stakeholders.
-We first examined the importance of these issues to Shiseido’s business and to all of our stakeholders, from employees and consumers to business partners, shareholders, and society, and the earth.
-We then categorized and prioritized the issues along two axes and defined 18 material issues*.
+To select social and environmental issues to be addressed through our business, we have extracted sustainability issues based on interviews, surveys, and dialogues with stakeholders.
+We first examined the importance of these issues to Shiseido’s business and to all of our stakeholders, from employees and consumers to business partners, shareholders, society, and the earth.
+Then, in 2019, we categorized and prioritized the issues along the two axes and defined 18 material issues.
+Additionally, in light of recent changes in the environment surrounding society and the industry, we are considering a review of our current materiality.

 Materiality Map